WP Full Pay - Stripe plugin for WordPress

 When you sell products, offer services, collect donations, or simply want to monetize your WordPress blog, you need a reliable payment gateway that offers flexible functionality.

 Stripe checkout is a no-code solution for your website’s payment.
 Without coding, you can create a frictionless payment experience for your customers.
 Basically, you can use the Stripe dashboard to create product items and other Stripe components.
 Then, integrate your website with Stripe using a plugin, for example, WP Full Pay.
-What comes next is easily setting up payment forms with your product and Stripe checkout options, then adding it to your website.
+What comes next is easily setting up Stripe payment forms with your product and Stripe checkout options, then adding it to your website.

 There are two kinds of Stripe checkout: a Hosted Checkout Page and the other one is elements or on-site check out forms like payment form elements.